Guidebolt/knowledge/docs/critical-thinking.md

 * **Incremental Improvement**: Skill growth can occur in small steps.
 * **Comfortable Expertise**: Master skills enough to perform superbly with ease.
 * **Scientific Intuition**: Learn ideas deeply enough to be able to think about their conceptual and numerical approximations naturally.
 * **True Causality**: Know what truly causes what.
-Seemingly small decisions can have big consequences and seemingly big decisions can have small consequences.
+Seemingly small decisions can have actually big consequences and seemingly big decisions can have actually small consequences.
 * **First-Time Excellence**: Do it right the first time.
 Avoid the frustration and sunk cost of incurring even a single major problem.
 * **Convenient Action**: Set up your tasks to be easier to do and they are more likely to get done.
 * **Steady Action**: Move cautiously to avoid unintended injuries and damage.
 Slowly signal your action before committing fully.